mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

   regular requests are sent as a new `HTTP POST` request to `/UIDL/?v-uiId=xyz` and the server responds with the UIDL message (which is sent through this new request instead of through the long-running HTTP GET request).
+  The GET request URL looks like this: `PUSH?v-uiId=1&v-pushId=9d11a92e-4757-4929-b27e-dcd88d4ebbc3&X-Atmosphere-tracking-id=42cffc7f-746a-42e1-a411-ba50e7a0d6bf&X-Atmosphere-Framework=2.3.2.vaadin1-javascript&X-Atmosphere-Transport=long-polling&X-Atmosphere-TrackMessageSize=true&Content-Type=application/json; charset=UTF-8&X-atmo-protocol=true&_=1605779039425`.
 * `WEBSOCKET_XHR` - Vaadin client/atmosphere creates a long-running websocket bi-directional pipe.
   The server writes to the pipe when there's something asynchronous to send back.
 Nothing else is sent through this pipe - both heartbeats and regular requests open a new separate TCP/IP connections, exactly as with `LONG_POLLING`.
   The reasoning is that if the websocket connection became broken, it doesn't prevent from requests still reaching the server.
+The websocket URL will also look like this: `PUSH?v-uiId=1&v-pushId=2560ed30-365e-45e9-8cbd-699189c065f8&X-Atmosphere-tracking-id=0&X-Atmosphere-Framework=2.3.2.vaadin1-javascript&X-Atmosphere-Transport=websocket&X-Atmosphere-TrackMessageSize=true&Content-Type=application/json; charset=UTF-8&X-atmo-protocol=true`, the important difference is that the status will be `101` and the 'type' will be either 'plain' (Firefox) or 'websocket' (Chrome).
 * `WEBSOCKET` - Vaadin client/atmosphere creates a long-running websocket bi-directional pipe.
   The server writes to the pipe when there's something asynchronous to send back.
   The heartbeats are still sent via separate requests, however the regular requests